Wambuapeter/Himaya/README.md

 Himaya is a google add-on using Google App Scripts that detects and alerts ransomware signatures in emails.
-STILL IN DEVELOPMENT!!